 For more information read Disney World in January

-February 1-15 – Light crowds start off the month of February.
+February 1-13 – Light crowds start off the month of February.
 Note that ESPN Wide World of Sports is hosting various dance and cheer competitions.

-February 26-28 – Mostly light crowds to finish up the month of February.
+February 24-29 – Mostly light crowds to finish up the month of February.
 Note that Mardi Gras falls on the 25th this year.

 For more information read Disney World in February

-April 19-22 – Moderate crowd increase due to the Disney Star Wars Half Marathon.
+April 16-19 – Moderate crowd increase due to the Disney Star Wars Half Marathon.
 There are also some straggling spring breakers from schools up in the North East.

 May 1-22 – Light crowds kick off the month.

-May 23-24 – School start to get released for the summer and moderate crowds will appear.
+May 23-24 – School starts to get released for the summer and moderate crowds will appear.

 May 25-31 – Memorial Day weekend officially marks the kickoff of summer crowds.

-There are no major holidays or events to watch out for during this month.
-However, due to just about every kid being out on school break expect fairly busy crowds in June.
+There are no major holidays or events to watch out for this month.
+However, due to just about every kid being out on school break to expect fairly busy crowds in June.